-If you have sustained property damage due to flooding from a hurricane or other weather-based event, your homeowner’s insurance policy will not typically cover the damage unless you have separate flood insurance.
+If you have sustained property damage due to flooding from a hurricane or another weather-based event, your homeowner’s insurance policy will not typically cover the damage unless you have separate flood insurance.
 This type of insurance can be purchased through the National Flood Insurance Program (NFIP) or from your insurance agent.

-Flood insurance will pay for damage to the contents of your home, but generally pays out based on your items’ actual value after depreciation.
+Flood insurance will pay for damage to the contents of your home but generally pays out based on your items’ actual value after depreciation.
 However, you can purchase replacement cost coverage that replaces lost property with new property with no regard to depreciation.

 The deductible is the amount that is subtracted from your insurance claim check for property damage or loss.
-Generally, the hurricane deductible ranges between one percent and five percent of the insured value of the home—though it may also be a flat dollar amount.
+Generally, the hurricane deductible ranges between one percent and five percent of the home’s insured value – though it may also be a flat dollar amount.

 Submitting a Claim for Damages After a Hurricane

-Taking photos or videos of your home is helpful when submitting your claim, especially if you can collect before-and-after images that illustrate the extent of the damage and the condition of your home and property from before the damage occurred.
+Taking photos or videos of your home is helpful when submitting your hurricane property claim, especially if you can collect before-and-after images that illustrate the extent of the damage and the condition of your home and property from before the damage occurred.
 Flood damage can also affect your property in ways you cannot easily see, including:

-Knowing Your Rights as a Policyholder
+Knowing Your Rights As a Policyholder

 Knowing your rights as a policyholder will help you navigate the insurance system when you first file your claim.
-But if the insurance company denied your claim or is refusing to pay out what you need to repair or rebuild, it may be helpful to hire an attorney to help you get the compensation you deserve.
+But if the insurance company denied your claim or refuses to pay out what you need to repair or rebuild, it may be helpful to hire an attorney to help you get the compensation you deserve.

 Once you have filed a claim, you have: